 Planting Horse Chestnut Conkers

 When planting horse chestnut conkers in spring, start them in a half gallon container until you see growth.
 The conker should be open before planting, however, it might open in the soil.
 Try it both ways if you like.

 Plant in a composted, well-draining soil.
 Keep the soil moist, but not overly wet.
 Learning when to plant horse chestnuts is important, but you can attempt to get them started any time after they’ve had the proper chilling.
 Plant in autumn and let the conkers chill in the container if you prefer.

 Make sure to locate them in a protected area so wildlife critters do not dig them up and make off with them.
 For continued development, upgrade to a bigger pot as roots fill the first container or plant them into the ground.
 If you plant into another pot, use a large one, as the horse chestnut tree gets big.
 Make sure to choose a sunny spot for planting where the tree has plenty of room to grow.

 Now that you know how to plant horse chestnuts and how easy they grow, you may want to start more than one.
-Imagine how excited your child will be to see their planting turn into a 100-foot (30 m.) tree, although they’ll no longer be a child when that happens.
-And, remember, unlike other chestnuts, the horse chestnut is not edible and is actually poisonous to humans.
+Imagine how excited your child will be to see their planting turn into a 100 foot (30 m.) tree, although they’ll no longer be a child when that happens.
+Remember, unlike other chestnuts, the horse chestnut is not edible and is actually poisonous to humans.